MƒH Queen Anne Boleyn 1536

 to aid and abet our personal endeavours

-Saying things for oursrelves that which,
+Saying things for ourselves that which,

 Unbeknownst to us